-When you try to start Exchange Management Shell (EMS) or Exchange Management Console (EMC) on a computer that is running Microsoft Exchange Server 2010, you receive the following error message:
+When you try to start Exchange Management Shell (EMS) or Exchange Management Console (EMC) on a computer that is running Microsoft Exchange Server 2010, Microsoft Exchange Server 2013, or Microsoft Exchange Server 2016, you receive the following error message:

-This problem occurs because one of the following conditions is true:
+This problem occurs because one or more of the following conditions are true:

 To resolve this problem, use one of the following methods: